Guidelines on the use of the red cross emblem and the name and logo of the ICRC for fundraising purposes

 (b) the event or campaign must be linked to one particular activity; hence the use of the logo is limited in time;

-(c) the company concerned must in no way be engaged in activities which run counter to the Movement's objectives and principles or might be regarded by the public as controversial;
+(c) the company concerned must in no way be engaged in activities that run counter to the Movement's objectives and principles or might be regarded by the public as controversial;

 (d) the ICRC reserves the right to cancel its contract with the company concerned at any time and to do so at very short notice, should the company's activities undermine respect for the emblem or the ICRC logo or detract from the prestige which is attached to them;